JordanMarr/SqlHydra/README.md

 * The configuration wizard will ask you some questions, create a new [.toml configuration](https://github.com/JordanMarr/SqlHydra/wiki/TOML-Configuration) file for you, and then run your new config.
 * If a .toml configuration file already exists, it will run.
 * The generated .fs file will automatically be added to your .fsproj as `Visible="false"`.
+* You can filter the generated schemas by manually editing the generated [.toml configuration](https://github.com/JordanMarr/SqlHydra/wiki/TOML-Configuration) file.

 ![hydra-console](https://user-images.githubusercontent.com/1030435/127790303-a69ca6ea-f0a7-4216-aa5d-c292b0dc3229.gif)